 15. Risk and Reward Calculator

-This is one of the most critical forex calculators that a trader should have as it enables them to know the potential risks of a trade before opening a position.
+One of the most critical forex calculators that a trader should have.
+Because the Risk and Reward calculator enables them to know the potential risks of a trade before opening a position.

 A Summary on Forex Calculators